Valentin D. Picasso, Associate Professor

 Ed was raised as one of 11 children on a small dairy farm in Northern Wisconsin.
-He attended the University of Wisconsin- Madison receiving a BS in Dairy Science and MS in Agronomy with a focus on corn hybrids for silage production.
+He attended the University of Wisconsin- Madison receiving a BS in Dairy Science and MS in Agronomy.
 Upon graduation, Ed was employed at the UW-Madison, Department of Agronomy as a Forage Research Specialist.
 He has continued in this role for the past 26 years under the direction of Dr. Kenneth Albrecht working on forage quality.
 Currently Ed operates the Agronomy Department forage quality lab and provides a source of information for those interested in forage handling and analyses, and collaborates with many research groups in Agronomy.
+When he is not doing field or lab research, Ed operates his Bures Berry Patch family farm in Barneveld, WI.

 Current Graduate Students

 Stefania received her degree in Agronomy from the Pontificia Universidad Católica de Valparaíso in Chile, her home country.
-She is currently part of the Agroecology Masters program in UW Madison, and with her work in the Picasso lab she wishes to contribute to a more sustainable agriculture by researching the perennial dual purpose crop Kernza.
+She is currently part of the Agroecology Masters program in UW Madison, and with her work in the Picasso lab she wishes to contribute to a more sustainable agriculture by researching the perennial dual purpose crop Kernza intercropped with legumes.

 Muhammet is from Turkey.
 He earned his MSc in Plant Breeding at Iowa state University and his PhD at University of Georgia, studying heterosis and breeding of alfalfa.
-He is working on resilience to alfalfa to climate change and kernza dual use systems.
+He worked on resilience to alfalfa to climate change and kernza dual use systems.
+He is a professor in Bioengineering at Adana Alparslan Turkes Science and Technology University, in Turkey.

 Abdul Mannan is a PhD student from the University of the Punjab in Lahore, Pakistan.
 His work is focusing primarily on heat stress in alternative crops (i.e. Morniga, Quinoa, Chea, Amaranth).
-He is currently working on his PhD thesis where he is evaluating the thermo–tolerance potential and its potential in Mung beans.
-He is a gold medalist in co-curricular activities.
+He is currently finishing his PhD thesis evaluating the thermo–tolerance potential in Mung beans.
 He is the advisor of the “Sino-US Food & Agriculture Innovation Center” in Pakistan.
 Abdul spent six months in the lab, working on Kernza and alfalfa projects, and as a teaching assistant in the Cropping System of the Tropics course.
 His philosophy is to build a bridge between US and Pakistan’s agricultural researchers.

 Jaris Emmanuel Veneros Guevara is from Peru.
 He is an Agronomist with a Master’s Degree in Environmental Sciences.
 He has worked at the International Potato Center (CIP), National Agrarian University La Molina and in other universities.
-He works as a lecturer at the National University Toribio Rodríguez de Mendoza, Chachapoyas, Amazonas, Peru at the School of Agronomy and Environmental Engineering (https://www.untrm.edu.pe/es/).
-He has experience in studies of Climate Change, Soil Erosion, Species Distribution, Geographic Information Systems (GIS) and Remote Sensing.
+He worked as a lecturer at the National University Toribio Rodríguez de Mendoza, Chachapoyas, Amazonas, Peru at the School of Agronomy and Environmental Engineering (https://www.untrm.edu.pe/es/).
 At UW he analyzed the potential global distribution of Thinopyrum intermedium under current climate conditions and in a climate change scenario using GIS.
+Now, he is studying a PhD in Ecology at Montana State University.

 Andres is from Uruguay, and obtained his Bachelors and MSc from University of Uruguay (UDELAR).
-He is a PhD student researching the adaptation of Kernza (Tinopiro) to temperate regions like Uruguay.
+He is a PhD student researching the adaptation of Kernza (Tinopiro) to temperate regions in South America (such as Uruguay).
 He conducted greenhouse and field experiments in Madison during 2018.

 Eduardo is from Venezuela, and obtained his MSc degree from University of Uruguay.
-He is a PhD student working on ecological intensification of dairy systems in Uruguay, comparing energy use, greenhouse gas emissions, nutrient balances and other impacts.
-He enjoys brewing craft Kernza beer.
+He earned a PhD in Agricultural Science studying ecological intensification of dairy systems in Uruguay, comparing energy use, greenhouse gas emissions, nutrient balances and other impacts.
+He enjoys brewing craft Kernza beer too.

 Nicolas Costa is from Uruguay and is an Agronomist MSc candidate at University of Uruguay (UDELAR).
 He is interested in addressing sustainability issues of production systems as a driver to achieve a more resilient agriculture adapted to climate change.
 He has worked on estimating national Greenhouse Gas Inventory in AFOLU sector for Uruguay and collaborating with the construction of domestic Measurement, Report and Verification system to monitoring the implementation of the National Determined Contribution (national commitments at UNFCCC to mitigate GHG emissions).